Communications Trailer

 The trailer has been used several times since being acquired to offer a place out of the elements for operators.

 Our first event was the 2019 Tour de Blount shortly after we received the trailer.
-Since then, we've used it at the Dancing Bear events and Winter Field Day.
+Since then, we've used it at the Dancing Bear events, Tour de Blount events and Winter Field Day.

-Our priorities were on fixing the water leak that we have and repairing any damage that has occurred as a result of that leakage.
-Afterwards, we moved to safety and security items and then we'll get into the heart of the improvements to the trailer.
+We started by fixing the water leak that we have and repairing the damage that had occurred as a result of that leakage.
+Afterwards, we moved to safety and security items before moving into the heart of the improvements to the trailer.

-The installation of a 12-volt electrical circuit was one of our first tasks.
-This will allow us to easily power radios, lighting, and accessories.
+The installation of a 12-volt electrical system was one of our first functional improvements.
+This system allows us to easily power radios, lighting, and accessories.
+Having two 100AH batteries and a 175-watt solar panel as part ot this system allows us to operate for an extended period without relying on an external power source.
 Along with this came shelving used to mount the equipment along with a place for radios.

 Due to the BEARS relationship with the Blount County Emergency Management Agency, the trailer is allowed to be parked in a secure area of the Blount County Emergency Communications 911 Center where it can quickly be deployed.
 As the County does not have a dedicated communications room for their EOC, the trailer can be moved adjacent to the building and provide an operational place for ARESĀ® members in the event they are called upon.